smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 - [https://datatracker.ietf.org/meeting/interim-2025-scone-06/materials/slides-interim-2025-scone-06-sessa-time-window-duration-for-bitrate-measurement-00.pdf]

 ## Dynamic updates
-In networks, for example - radio networks, the avaible capacity of the network can dynamically change for a persistance of time that, or there could be sudden increase of network users, these could result in change of throughput advice for a particular scone capable flow.
+In networks, for example - radio networks, the avaible capacity of the network can dynamically change for a period of time or there could be sudden increase of network users, these could result in change of throughput advice for a particular scone capable flow.
 These changes need to be dynamically and immidiately updated in the rate signal to avoid unnecesarry rate shaping or degradated QoE.
 This means the network elements need to be able to initiate the sending of the rate signal if there is not sufficient frequency of scone packets send for that particular flow.
+Editor's note:
+- Discuss Use-cases that would require the network element to update the advised bit-rate for a flow.
+- How soon the netwrok element is expected to send the updated advised bit-rate to the client?
+- What support it needs from the scone sender (server) to enable this?
+For e.g., what is the Max periodicity at which server is supposed to send Scone packets.

+## Frequency of updates to SCONE packets by the Network Element
+Editor's note:
+- Consider impacts on CPU utilization of network element (UPF/PGW)
+- Acceptable periodicity at which network element (UPF/PGW) can update the SCONE packet from a CPU load stand point.

 ## Other open issues
 - SCONE signaling MUST NOT require changes to how a CSP determines its video policy for a given flow.
 That is there is MUST not be any dependency between a CSP's video policy and the SCONE protocol.